 JR Toyama Station ⇔ Kurobe Gorge

-Day 3 is all about the scenic Kurobe Gorge (黒部峡谷).
-From Toyama, take the Main Line of Toyama Chihō Railway (富山地方鉄道) from Dentetsu Toyama Station (電鉄富山), which is just next to JR Toyama Station, and get off at the last station of the route – Unazuki-Onsen Station (宇奈月温泉).
+Day 3 is all about the scenic Kurobe Gorge.
+From Toyama, take the Main Line of Toyama Chihō Railway from Dentetsu Toyama Station, which is just next to JR Toyama Station, and get off at the last station of the route, Unazuki-Onsen Station.
+From there, take the Kurobe Gorge Sightseeing Train (黒部峡谷鉄道トロッコ電車) that winds through the deepest V-shaped gorge in Japan!

-Tip: As a one-way trip will cost 1,880 yen, it will be worthwhile to get the One-day Hop-on Hop-off Railway and Tram Tickets (鉄道線・市内電車1日フリーきっぷ) that will only cost 2,600 yen.
+Tip: As a one-way trip costs 2,160 yen, it will be worthwhile to get the One-day Hop-on Hop-off Railway and Tram Tickets (鉄道線・市内電車1日フリーきっぷ) for 3,400 yen.
 For more information, please refer to Toyama Chiho Railway’s website HERE.

 Day 4 – Tateyama Kurobe Alpine Route